 Clear communications, demonstrated expertise, clear and actionable feedback, and remaining even-keeled.
 I’m describing a set of solid leadership traits here, but I’m not even to the important part, yet.
 See, I’ve seen all these behaviors before in a great many humans.
 What makes DJ unique are two things: he’s always this leader.
 I’ve come to expect precisely this behavior out of DJ each time we’ve played – like clockwork.
 I aspire to be a good leader, but I have bad days.
 I slept poorly.
 I sat in that one meeting where nothing but uselessness was contemplated for an hour, and I lose my faith in humanity.

 DJ is always this leader.
 DJ communicates clearly and competently.
 Need to leave a raid after we’ve been at it unsuccessfully for two hours to be with your family?
 DJ says, “No worries, we’ll find someone else…” Having repeated difficulty fulfilling your role in this part of the raid which is resulting in multiple wipes?
 “No worries, let’s try a slightly different strategy, ok?”
 Never played this raid before?
 Didn’t mention this before the raid began?
 “No worries, let me walk you through how this works…” Want to practice a part of the raid that will result in additional wipes?
 “No worries, here’s how it works…”

 I’ve played a lot of video games with a lot of humans.
-I’ve lead and been lead by a lot of different people and personalities, but never have I seen the clear results of being unfailingly kind.
+I’ve led and been led by a lot of different people and personalities, but never have I seen the clear results of being unfailingly kind.
 Following DJ’s lead, we communicate better, we learn from each other, we celebrate our successes, and we laugh heartily about our failures.